uw-advanced-robotics/taproot/docs/guides/command_scheduler.rst

-Command Subsystem Framework
+Command Subsystem
 ===========================

-This framework is the backbone of the Taproot control architecture.
+This is the backbone of the Taproot control architecture.
+It is based on the Command-Based framework in WpiLib.
 See the wiki page `here <https://gitlab.com/aruw/controls/taproot/-/wikis/Command-Subsystem-Framework>`_ for an overview of the design and concepts.

 Subsystem